Finance best practice

 - Create a standard template – every invoice should include your bank details and your hourly or daily rate.

 - Encourage parents to pay by BACS or direct debit, and don’t accept cheques.

 - Make it clear that you expect all invoices to be paid within 10 days of receipt.

 - Use online banking and check your bank account carefully and regularly.
 Be careful with parents who pay with a combination of childcare vouchers and BACS transfers – get parents to confirm how they have split payments.

-- Online digital solutions such as Kinderly can make invoicing quick and efficient.
+- Online digital solutions such as Kinderly (England only) can make invoicing quick and efficient.